 Our sanctuaries protect native plants across New England

 These preserved tracts of wild land serve as living classrooms and are used for many of the Society's field trips, classes, and other programs related to the study of native plants and their habitats.
 We ask that large groups always notify the designated sanctuary steward before making a visit, since some of the habitats in our sanctuaries are extremely fragile.
-As always we hate to say no, but please do not cut, pick, or collect seed at any sanctuary.

 - Arbutus Sanctuary, Winchendon, MA